iCHAIT/moviemon/README.md

 ### TODO

-- [ ] When path is given via CLI make sure to write it in a config file, and overwrite this path when a different path is supplied.
+- [X] When path is given via CLI make sure to write it in a config file, and overwrite this path when a different path is supplied.

-- [ ] Get the char length of user's terminal and display column's acc.
+- [X] Get the char length of user's terminal and display column's acc.

-- [ ] Use prettytable numeric sort for sorting runtime
+- [ ] Use prettytable numeric sort for sorting runtime or sorting for terminaltable

-- [ ] Use infinite progress bar
+- [X] Use infinite progress bar

-- [ ] Cases for running moviemon as discussed with duffer

 ### Contribute